paramireze/paramireze.github.io/_posts/2019-02-12-the-frugal-life.markdown

 ---
 layout: post
-title: "The Frugal Challenge"
+title: "Giving Myself a Pay Raise"
 date: 2019-02-12 12:00:00 -0500
 categories: Lifestyle
 ---

-Starting with this post, I plan on making a monthly post discussing my expenses.
-My goal is to gather as much discipline as possible and see how much I can reduce my spending.
+Starting this month, I am going to find ways to reduce spending.
+The reason being is to see if I can.

 ## January

-January was particularly expensive because I traveled to Florida and paid for hotels and restaurants.
+January was particularly expensive month since I went on  vacation in Florida.

 ![Expenses]({{ '/assets/images/2019/feb/2019-01-frugile-challenge.png' }})

 ## strategies

-I have a few ideas on how to reduce my spending quite a bit.
+I have a few ideas on how to reduce my spending.
-I believe the categories listed below should get me 80% of the way to where I want to be.

-# learning
+# activities

-I find learning new things is the best way to find purpose and stay focused.
-There are some free online courses that I am participating in to stay on top of new software technologies.
+Much of my time is taking up by coursera courses, reading books, and doing workouts at the gym

 # food

-For the last few weeks, I have been getting most my calories from rice, beans, potatoes, eggs, greens, and nuts.
+Beans, Rice, Potatoes, and eggs are going to be my staples.

 # weekends

-Weekends can be tough staying in and not hitting up the bars with friends.
-I have been successful lately finding healthy activities to pre-occupy my time and will continue to explore alternative means of recreation.
+If I have done my job well, my activities should carry me through the weekends and away from excessive boozing.
+Don't get me wrong, boozing will happen, just in a moderate amount.

-# entertainment
+# additional entertainment

 My roommate and I enjoy playing board games and classic nintendo.
 I also have a renewed love for reading.